Enable AI adoption without giving up controlEnable AI

 Discover

-See every connected agent, workstation, MCP server, repo, and high-risk tool.
+See every connected agent, workstation, MCP server, repo, and high-risk tool before policy work starts.

-Apply org policy, group overrides, warn-only rules, blocked tools, and sensitive path controls.
+Use org policy, group overrides, warn-only rules, blocked tools, and sensitive path controls to decide what each team can use.

 Investigate